Board of Directors

 Term expires 2021

-Desiree Weppner began her involvement with the Character Council of WNY in 2014 through her current position as school counselor at St. Gregory the Great School in Williamsville, NY.
-Desiree accepted a Board of Director’s position in February, 2018, to become more involved in the character initiative, believing in the need to establish a solid foundation of good character development early on.
-She earned her Bachelor’s Degree in Mental Health Counseling with a minor in Psychology and the Academic Achievement Award in Mental Health Counseling from Gannon University, followed by a Master’s Degree in Elementary School Counseling from Edinboro University.
+Desiree Weppner began her involvement with the Character Council of WNY in 2014 while working as a school counselor at St. Gregory the Great School in Williamsville, NY.
+Desiree accepted a Board of Directors position in February 2018, to become more involved in the character initiative and is currently Board Vice-President.
+She earned her Bachelor’s Degree in Mental Health Counseling, minor in Psychology and received the Academic Achievement Award in Mental Health Counseling from Gannon University, followed by a Master’s Degree in Elementary School Counseling from Edinboro University.

 Message From The President-Emerita